-- Noting of transfer/transmission of shares. - Review of dematerialized /rematerialised shares and all other related matters. - Monitors expeditious redressal of Investor grievance matters received from Stock Exchanges, SEBI, ROC, etc. - Monitors redressal of queries/complaints received from members relating to transfers, non-receipt of annual report, dividend, demat/remat requests. - All other matters related to shares/debentures.
+- Noting of transfer/transmission of shares. - Review of dematerialized / rematerialised shares and all other related matters. - Monitors expeditious redressal of Investor grievance matters received from Stock Exchanges, SEBI, ROC, etc. - Monitors redressal of queries/complaints received from members relating to transfers, non-receipt of annual report, dividend, demat/remat requests. - Approval of issue of duplicate certificates for securities and transmission of securities. - All other matters related to shares/debentures. - Review of adherence to the service standards adopted by the Company in respect of various services being rendered by the Registrar & Share Transfer Agent.

-The Shareholders grievance committee met during financial year 2020-2021 to monitor the grievances of the security holders of the Company.
-All the members of the committee were present in the meeting.
+The Shareholders grievance committee met during financial year 2021-2022 to monitor the grievances of the security holders of the Company.
+The required quorum were present in the meeting.